sourcehut-mirrors/chawan/doc/config.md

 searchForward, searchBackward

 : Search for a string in the current buffer, forwards or backwards.
+  An empty string repeats the previous search in the respective direction.

 isearchForward, searchBackward
 : **/** (slash), **?** (question mark)

 : Incremental-search for a string, highlighting the first result, forwards or backwards.
+(That is, the search result will be highlighted as you type.)
+An empty string repeats the previous search in the respective direction.

 searchNext, searchPrev
 : **n**, **N**

-: Jump to the nth (or if unspecified, first) next/previous search result.
+: Jump to the nth (or if unspecified, first) next/previous search result in the current search direction.
+E.g., if you searched with **/** (slash), then searchPrev will jump to the previous item, but if you searched with **?** (question mark), then it will jump to the next item.

 peek